falseywinchnet/papers_please/README.md

-# papers_please
-backup display case for my work
+Zenodo has become unreliable, so i am sharing copies of my work here